POSITION: DEFENSIVE END

 At the age of eight, Jared Allen told his father he wanted to become a professional football player.
 And, in order to do so, his father, Ron, told him to eat, sleep and breathe football until he achieved his goal.

-With a league-leading 15 ½ sacks in 2008, amounting to 43 total in his four short years in the NFL, it’s safe to say that Jared’s met his goal.
+With a league-leading 15 ½ sacks in 2008, amounting to 43 total in his four short years in the NFL, it’s safe to say that Jared met his goal but that was just the beginning.

-But it’s not the paycheck, numbers or accolades that define Jared’s character—it’s his insatiable appetite for life.
+But it’s not the paycheck, numbers, or accolades that define Jared’s character-it’s his insatiable appetite for life and his devoted love for his wife and daughter.

-When the six-foot-six, 260-pounder is not hunting quarterbacks from the defensive line, or adhering to a rigorous training regiment in the off-season, the 28-year-old can be found with a hearty smile atop a puffed lip full of Red Man chew, hunting rifle in hand, combing the world for his next adventurous conquest.
+When the six-foot-six, 260-pounder is not hunting quarterbacks from the defensive line, or adhering to a rigorous training regiment in the off-season, the 31-year-old can be found with a hearty smile, hunting rifle in hand, combing the world for his next adventurous conquest.

-Since being picked by the Kansas City Chiefs as a fourth-round draft pick from Idaho State University in 2004, Jared’s been red stag hunting in New Zealand, running with the bulls in Spain, skydiving in Arizona, zip-lining through the rain forests of Costa Rica and bear hunting in Idaho.
-He even killed a 200-pound wild boar, equipped with only a hunting knife.
+Since being picked by the Kansas Chiefs as a fourth-round draft pick from Idaho State University in 2004, Jared’s been red stag hunting in New Zealand, running with the bulls in Spain, skydiving in Arizona, zip-lining through the rain forests in Costa Rica and filming a bear hunt in Idaho for his national television show Relentless Pursuit.

-Raised on the outskirts of San Jose, Calif. on a horse ranch in the small farming town of Morgan Hills, Jared has grown up a peculiar product of his environment.
+Raised on the outskirts of San Jose, California on a horse ranch in a small farming community, Jared has grown up a peculiar product of his environment.

-Aside from tending to the stables, Jared has heeded his father’s words and lived for football.
+Aside from tending the stables, Jared has heeded his father’s words and lived for football.

 He stuck out as a large boy throughout his youth; a devastating force as Los Gatos High School’s most valuable player, racking up 96 tackles and 12 sacks his senior year.
-In lieu of his astounding statistics, he went on to be named First-Team All-League and earned the title of 2000 Defensive Player of the Year.
+In lieu of his astounding statistics, he went on to be named First-Team All-League, 2000 Defensive Player of the Year, and inducted into the Los Gatos High School Football Hall of Fame.

 After being drafted by the Chiefs in 2004, acquired mainly for his long-snapping abilities, Jared went to work quickly to carve out a name for himself.
 He cracked into the starting lineup the sixth game into his rookie season as a defensive end and amassed a team-high nine sacks by the end of the year.
 He has since dominated the defensive line and has become one of the most feared by quarterbacks in the league.

-But to those from Morgan Hills who know him best, Jared will always be the adventurous farm-boy who’s persistence enough to live out his dreams, while fearless enough to sport a mullet.
+But to those who know him best, Jared will always be the adventurous farm-boy and a loving husband and father who’s persistence enough to live out his dreams, while fearless enough to sport a mullet.